jujhars13/presentation-aws-user-group-2015-05/presentation/presentation.md

 ## Your turn

 - Setup Account and login
+- Generate an SSH key
 - Create your build script
 - configure security group
 - Fire up instance
 - Build deps (NodeJS)
-- Get instance to yank and serve our test web app in demo dir: [http://git.io/vU3mW](http://git.io/vU3mW)
+- Get instance to yank and serve our test web app

+## Hints

+If you get stuck build your box first and test all your commands out first, then add them to your script.
+- `yum update -y`
+- install git
+- install node
+- set `NODE_PORT` either in global env or just before you run command
+- code in demo dir: [http://git.io/vU3mW](http://git.io/vU3mW)
+- If lazy you can just use `python -m SimpleHTTPServer`
 ***

 ## Extras